justinwiley/vampire/README.md

 ### Comparing two similar object hierarchies

-Now you look at your other function, which compares your companies product's with another:
+Now you look at your other function, which compares your company's products with another:

 This time you'll be using another method, visit_with_reference, that takes an object, and compares it with another reference object and returns the results.